miguelmota/ethereum-development-with-go-book/zh/event-read-0xprotocol/README.md

 ---
-description: Tutorial on how to read the 0x Protocol smart contract event logs with Go.
+概述: Tutorial on how to read the 0x Protocol smart contract event logs with Go.
 ---

 # Reading 0x Protocol Event Logs